nicoleefleming/Numerical-Methods/softwareManual/Pages/diagInit.md

 **Input:** There is one input: int n that will specify the size of the square matrix.

-**Output:** This routine returns a single two dimensional array, A that has the values stored in the array, they will all be values below the diagonal.
+**Output:** This routine returns a single two dimensional array, A that has the values stored in the array, they will all be values on the diagonal.

 **Usage/Example:**